decimozack/video-upload-app/README.md

 ## **Usage**

-1. Navigate to the upload page.
+1. Navigate to the home page.
 2. Follow the steps in the wizard:
    - Step 1: Upload a video file, preview it, and enter metadata.
    - Step 2: Agree to the terms and conditions.